SarthakMakhija/tech-lessons/_posts/2021-12-21-invoking-C-from-GO.md

 {% endhighlight %}

 `get` does the following -
-- Make a temporary variable `node` point to `head`
+- Makes a temporary variable `node` point to `head`
-- Iterate while `node` is not NULL and `key of the node` is not equal to the incoming `key`
+- Iterates while `node` is not NULL and `key of the node` is not equal to the incoming `key`
-- If `node` is NULL, return -1
+- If `node` is NULL, returns -1
-- Else return the value pointed by `node`
+- Else returns the value pointed by `node`

 ### Time to invoke C code from Golang

-Let's create a file `linkedlist.go` which will provide `Put` and `GetByKey` behaviors.
+Let's create a file `linkedlist.go` which will provide `Put` and `GetBy` behaviors.
 These functions will internally invoke C functions.

 {% highlight golang %}
 package linkedlist